-CPEC to usher in era of regional peace, stability: XI
+CPEC to usher in era of regional peace, stability: Xi

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BEIJING: Chief of the Army Staff (COAS) General Qamar Javed Bajwa on Wednesday called on Chinese President Xi Jinping and discussed the regional security environment, challenges and the way forward.
+BEIJING: Chief of Army Staff (COAS) General Qamar Javed Bajwa on Wednesday called on Chinese President Xi Jinping and discussed regional security environment, challenges and the way forward.

 Gen Bajwa also met several military and civil leaders during the three-day official visit to China.
 Yesterday, he called on Vice Chairman of the Central Military Commission (CMC) General Zhang Youxia.

+He said that development of CPEC is aimed at bringing more benefits and prosperity to the people of both the countries.

-The vice chairman termed the Pak-China military cooperation as an important pillar of bilateral relations.
-He said that the two militaries should further strengthen this cooperation to safeguard the common security challenges.
+The Vice Chairman termed Pak-China military cooperation as an important pillar of bilateral relations.
+He said that the two militaries should further strengthen this cooperation to safeguard common security challenges.

 The generals also discussed areas of further bilateral military cooperation in the field of counter-terrorism, arms and equipment technology and training.